lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ## Summary {#summ-handshake}

-The DTLS and cTLS overhead is dependent on the parameter Connection ID.
-The following overheads apply for all Connection IDs of the same length, when Connection ID is used.
+The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
+The EDHOC and cTLS overhead is dependent on the key/certificate identifiers included.

 The TLS, DTLS, and cTLS overhead is dependent on the group used for key exchange and the signature algorithm. secp256r1 and ecdsa_secp256r1_sha256 have less optimized encoding than x25519, ed25519, and {{I-D.mattsson-tls-compact-ecc}}.

-The EDHOC overhead is dependent on the key identifiers included.
-The following overheads apply for Sender IDs of the same length.

 All the overhead are dependent on the tag length.
 The following overheads apply for tags of the same length.